-Requirements for precision when specifying time have not been identified yet.
-Guidance is expected from the "SKA Concept of Operations" [RD10], "SKA1 Level 1 Requirements" [AD2] and CSP sub-elements.
+Requirements for precision when specifying time have not been identified yet (TBD).
+Guidance is expected from the "SKA Concept of Operations" [RD10], "SKA1 Level 1 Requirements" [AD2] and from CSP sub-elements.

-For the FPGA/ASIC based solutions, re-configuration occurs on system tick (TBD), therefore the start of a scan or other re-configuration requests could be specified with TBD precision.
+For the FPGA/ASIC based solutions, re-configuration occurs on system tick (10 ms), therefore the start of a scan or other re-configuration requests could be specified with 10 ms precision.
 Better precision could be achieved if required, as FPGAs could be programmed to start product generation at exact time.

-Note, however, that the Activation Time is the time when re-configuration of the CSP equipment should start; depending on the design, up to 25 seconds may be needed to re-configure CSP when switching Observing Modes (exact duration is implementation dependent and is TBD).
+Note that the Activation Time is the time when re-configuration of the CSP equipment should start; depending on the design, more than 10 seconds may be needed to re-configure CSP when switching Observing Modes, in particular when switching bands (exact duration is implementation dependent and is TBD).
 Therefore, beginning of a scan and other massive configuration changes need not be specified with high precision.